SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 Currently, the maximum number of entries is hardcoded, but [there are plans](https://github.com/SUPERCILEX/clipboard-history/issues/9) to support changing this default after the database has been created.
-This feature is important to limit clipboard history size—some people may not want years worth of history.

 ## Flaws